luasmar/python-and-data-projects/README.md

 - 👋 Hi, My name is Luan Asmar.
-I'm a graduated production engineer looking for an opportunity in technology area.
-I am currently taking IBM professional certification for Data Science and Data Analyst.
-I always like to learn new things and would like to face the challenge in a new career in the field of technology.
+Production Engineer graduated since 2018.
+Currently studying Python and SQL in order to work in the field of Analysis and Data Science.
 .

 <!---